Blight: World Hunger

 Materials: Recycled tin cans

 Shipping for exhibition: A custom box for shipping is compact and lightweight while protecting each letter.
 The wilted plants come out for shipping.
+Below is a close-up view of the top.
+The grass inserts into the top so it is removable for shipping.

-The Idea Behind
+The Idea Behind Blight: World Hunger

 Wheat and Grass in the Nature